 - 7.2.65 The results in table 7.4a show that the two allocations tested in Beckermet (HBE1 and HBE2) are viable and able to support 10% affordable housing.
 The sensitivity testing based on changes to BLV and profit (table 7.4b) shows that with reductions in profit and BLV the level of surplus increases.
-The modelling with an increased profit and BLV produces more marginal results for both allocations with small deficits that are equivalent to between 1.17% and 1.67% of GDV. - 7.2.66 With reference to the sensitivity testing contained at Appendix 13 based on changes to normal construction costs and revenues 56% of the outcomes are viable for both HBE1 and HBE2. - 7.2.67 Although Beckermet is a high value village the sensitivity testing does produce some more marginal outcomes.
+The modelling with an increased profit and BLV produces more marginal results for both allocations with small deficits that are equivalent to between 0.02% and 1.67% of GDV. - 7.2.66 With reference to the sensitivity testing contained at Appendix 13 based on changes to normal construction costs and sales revenues, 68% of the outcomes are viable for HBE1 and 56% for HBE2.

+- 7.2.67 Although Beckermet is a high value village the sensitivity testing does produce some more marginal outcomes.
 This is due to a number of factors.
 In relation to HBE1 the abnormal costs are equivalent to £12,284 per dwelling.
-Abnormal costs have been included relating to possible splays in terms of access requirements whilst the foundation costs include for the provision of a gas membrane.
-This is because the site is identified as being with the influence of landfill with possible ground gas. - 7.2.68 Once further investigation is undertaken regarding these matter it may be that these requirements are not necessary or alternative solutions may be available.
-For the purpose of the present assessment however we have included suitable allowances to address these matters. - 7.2.69 The testing for HBE2 is based on a density of 30 dwelling per net developable hectare and again based on the assumed housing mix, this produces a low level of site coverage at 11,945 sq.ft.
-As noted previously this has a limiting effect on viability which is evident in some of the outcomes from the sensitivity testing.
+Abnormal costs have been included relating to possible splays required to the site access, whilst the foundation costs include for the provision of a gas membrane.
+This is because the site is identified as being with the influence of landfill with possible ground gas. - 7.2.68 Once further investigation is undertaken regarding these matters it may be that such requirements are not necessary or alternative solutions may be available.
+For the purpose of the present assessment however we have included suitable allowances to address these matters. - 7.2.69 The testing for HBE2 is based on a density of 30 dwelling per net developable hectare and again based on the assumed housing mix, this produces a low level of site coverage at 11,660 sq.ft.
+As noted previously this has a limiting effect on viability which is evident in some of the outcomes of the sensitivity testing.